Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 For more info, read our article on how to attract more coworking space members.

-As you can see, pre-selling your space can be a lot of work.
-However, if done right, the results will be more than worth it.
+Pre-selling your space is a lot of work.
+Done right, the results are worth it.
 The activities in this guide will help you establish yourself as a valuable member of the local community and get clients through the door faster.

 Lastly, if you’re considering opening a new coworking space, take a look at OfficeRnD Flex.
-Our platform can help automate administrative processes (like billing and payments), make data-driven decisions, and overall — deliver an amazing member experience.
+It automates administrative processes like billing and payments, gives you the reporting to make informed decisions, and helps you deliver a strong member experience from day one.